akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 @@@ div { .group-scala }

-## Extending Flow Combinators with Custom Operators
+## Extending Flow Operators with Custom Operators

 The most general way of extending any `Source`, `Flow` or `SubFlow` (e.g. from `groupBy`) is demonstrated above: create a graph of flow-shape like the `Duplicator` example given above and use the `.via(...)`